mariadb-corporation/MaxScale/maxgui/queryEditor/package/README.md

 Check [axios documentation](https://github.com/axios/axios#request-config) for available options

-## Change authentication cookies expired time

-The default expired time for the authentication cookies of SQL connections is 24 hours (86400).
-To change it, committing the following mutation:

-`store.commit('queryEditorConfig/SET_AUTH_COOKIES_MAX_AGE', 86400)`

 ## Reserved keywords

 Certain keywords are reserved in order to make the query editor work properly.